Captain-Chen/rltutorial/README.md

 # rltutorial
-learning how to make a roguelike

-# uses C/C++ and ncurses library
+learning how to make a roguelike; uses C/C++ and ncurses library

-# to compile write:
+to compile use:
 g++ *.cpp -lcurses -o filename